 • Focus more on acquisitions than R&D to construct the base in the customer's mind about Cambridge Nanotech worths and vision and to avoid possible danger of sunk cost.

 Long Term Strategy (1-10 years).

-• Acquire companies with health in addition to taste aspect, as the base for the Cambridge Nanotech as a business producing healthy products has been built under midterm strategy and now the business could move towards taste element too to grasp the customers, which focus more on taste instead of health.
+• Acquire organizations with health as well as taste element, as the base for the Cambridge Nanotech as a company producing healthy products has been developed under midterm plan and now the company might move towards taste factor also to understand the customers, which focus more on taste rather than health.

-• Be more aggressive towards R&D than the acquisitions, as it is the significant time to build new products.
+• Be more aggressive towards R&D than the acquisitions, as it is the significant time to build brand-new products.

-Cambridge Nanotech has actually stayed the leading market gamer for more than a decade.
-It has actually institutionalized its methods and culture to align itself with the marketplace changes and client behavior, which has ultimately permitted it to sustain its market share.
-Though, Cambridge Nanotech has developed considerable market share and brand identity in the city markets, it is suggested that the business must concentrate on the backwoods in terms of establishing brand name commitment, awareness, and equity, such can be done by creating a specific brand name allotment strategy through trade marketing tactics, that draw clear difference in between Cambridge Nanotech Case Analysis items and other competitor items.
-Moreover, Cambridge Nanotech needs to leverage its brand image of healthy and safe food in catering the rural markets and likewise to upscale the offerings in other classifications such as nutrition.
-This will enable the company to establish brand name equity for newly presented and currently produced items on a greater platform, making the effective use of resources and brand name image in the market.
+Cambridge Nanotech Case Analysis has developed significant market share and brand name identity in the urban markets, it is recommended that the company should focus on the rural locations in terms of developing brand equity, awareness, and commitment, such can be done by creating a particular brand allocation strategy through trade marketing techniques, that draw clear distinction in between Cambridge Nanotech items and other competitor products.
+This will enable the business to develop brand name equity for freshly introduced and already produced items on a higher platform, making the efficient usage of resources and brand image in the market.